• Skip to primary navigation

 Creating the Chocolate Slab

 Once the milk chocolate is melted, use the back of a spoon in sweeping motions to create a layer of silky smooth chocolate.
 Now, if you’d like a thick layer of chocolate you don’t want to spread it much past where the squares currently sit.
-If you’d like your Mini Egg Popcorn Bark to have a thinner layer of chocolate, then you’ll want to spread the chocolate about 1 inch further out all round.
+If you’d like your Easter Chocolate Bark with Popcorn to have a thinner layer of chocolate, then you’ll want to spread the chocolate about 1 inch further out all round.

 Next, add on small teaspoons (table teaspoons) of the melted white chocolate.
 I like to do two rows vertically and leave about ½ inch gap in-between each as I work my way down.
 Also bear in mind that you’ll need to leave 1-2 big spoonfuls for drizzling.
 Then take a table knife, and starting at the top left white chocolate drop, run it down through it to the bottom of the bark and then up and down throughout the chocolate.
 You can watch my video above for guidance.